 Most Turks prefer to spend their leisure time with friends and family.
-While women often gather at home, men often meet in a kahvehane (coffee house) to discuss an array of topics. from family politics and religion.
-Private and public occasions such as weddings, sporting events. and holidavs reliaious for are cause celebration and reaffirm social bonds.
+While women often gather at home, men often meet in a kahvehane (coffee house) to discuss an array of topics. family from politics and religion.
+Private and public occasions such as weddings, sporting events. and religious holidays are cause for celebration and reaffirm social bonds.